openearth/xbeach-docs/docs/xbeach_manual.rst

 both model boundaries (i.e. front and back side).

-Another way to avoid numerical issues at the initialization of a ship simulation is to use the ’flying’ option, which can be specified in the ship file (*flying* = 1).
+Another way to avoid numerical issues at the initialization of a ship simulation is to use the âflyingâ option, which can be specified in the ship file (*flying* = 1).
 In case the option *flying* is enabled, also a z-coordinate is defined in the shiptrack-file indicating the vertical position of the ship.
-In this way, the vessel can ‘land’ on the water with its correct sailing speed, thereby avoiding unwanted disturbance to the water level.
-Also, the ship can ‘fly out’ of the model domain before reaching the back boundary.
+In this way, the vessel can âlandâ on the water with its correct sailing speed, thereby avoiding unwanted disturbance to the water level.
+Also, the ship can âfly outâ of the model domain before reaching the back boundary.
 By using this method the spin-up time can be reduced considerably and both inflow and outflow boundaries are unaffected by the ship